In this article

 Advertiser Disclosure: Some of the card links and products that appear on this website are from companies which Cardonomics may receive compensation when you click on links to those products.
 You don't have to use our links, but we're grateful when you do!
 View our Advertising Policy.
 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.

-The Platinum Card® from American Express is one of the best travel cards in the world.
-Although there is a hefty annual fee, you also get more than $1,400 in credits which might help offset this.
+The American Express Platinum Card® is one of the best travel cards in the world.
+Although there is a hefty annual fee, you also get more than $3,500 in credits, which might help offset this.

 Terms apply to Amex offers and benefits.
 Rates & Fees

-card art for the The Platinum Card® from American Express
+card art for the American Express Platinum Card®

 Check if you're pre-approved for this card or special offers using the CardMatch Tool.